Clothes moth life cycle: how they ruin fabrics and how to stop them

 Females lay 40–50 tiny, pearly-white eggs deep inside natural fibers where they remain protected from light and movement.
 Warm, humid conditions accelerate development, allowing eggs to hatch in as little as four days.

-Once eggs hatch, larvae begin feeding immediately; they chew steadily through keratin-rich fabrics—wool, silk, cashmere, fur and feathers—creating irregular holes and progressively thinning the surrounding fibers.
+Once eggs hatch, larvae begin feeding immediately; they chew steadily through keratin-rich fabrics—wool, silk, cashmere, fur and feathers—leaving behind patchy thinning and the signature tattered holes associated with infestations.
 The longer this stage lasts, the more extensive the damage becomes.

 Pupal stage: hidden cocoons (8–40 days)